nicolastomeo/rock-paper-scissors/README.md

 ## Future work

 - First more testing is required.
-There is currently only 2 simple unit tests just for the sake of setting up pytest.
+There are currently only 2 unit tests just for the sake of setting up pytest.

 - Authentication layer.
 Identify and authenticate players to protect them from cheaters ;)

 - Observability could be improved adding more logging and perhaps Sentry, for error monitoring.

-- Continuous integration, a Jenkinsfile for instance.
+- Continuous integration, a Jenkinsfile file for instance to build and test.

 - Semantic versioning.

-- There is already a Dockerfile for deployment, but a helm chart could be provided to define a Kubernetes deployment
+- There is already a Dockerfile for deployment, but a helm chart could be provided to define a Kubernetes deployment.

 - Terraform module could be added to provision infrastructure.